 Christiansborg Palace and the Royal Kitchen of Denmark

 Christiansborg Palace is in the heart of the beautiful Danish city of Copenhagen.
-The picturesque site, located next to the canal, is beautiful anytime of the year.
+The picturesque site, located next to a canal, is beautiful anytime of the year.
 Unlike most grand European palaces, this Neo-Baroque style structure is less than 100 years old.
 Since 1167, seven palaces and castles have been on this same site.
 The first structure on the site, Absalon's Castle, built in 1167, was small but mighty.
 After the death of Bishop Absalon, the Castle became a focus of a bitter feud between the church and the crown.
 After two centuries of attacks, occupation and plunder, the mighty castle fell to disrepair and was demolished.
 For the next 800 years, several castles and palaces have been replacing each other on top of the Absalon site.
 In the sub terrain of the current palace lies the bones of Absalon.
 The circular baking oven, built with bricks, is one of the ruins that are still visible.

 The current palace Christiansborg, constructed in 1928 after the two previous Christiansborg Palaces burned to the ground.
 Quite often, especially in the colder months, small fires broke out of the poorly cleaned and superheated stovepipes.
 The stoves from the kitchen are to blame from each of the palace fires, in 1794 and 1884.